sigridjonsson/projMvc/README.md

 A website made with Symfony and Doctrine where you can play the dice game 21 and Yatzy.
 All games are tracked and either all dices, the score or both are saved in a database.
 The result is displayed on the website.
+This is made as the final project of the course [mvc](https://dbwebb.se/kurser/mvc-v1) at BTH.

 Get going
 -----------------------------------